Tennis well represented in Laureus World Sports Awards: Alcaraz, Sinner, Sabalenka, Fonseca and Anisimova lead the way

 Alcaraz and Sinner will have the main billing in the men's awards and will be among the favourites to win it.
 They are both nominated for World Sportsman of the Year after each winning two Grand Slam singles titles in 2025.

-Alcaraz won the French Open and US Open in 2025 winning eight ATP titles in total while Sinner won six titles including Australian Open and Wimbledon titles.
-Alcaraz albeit outside of this remit technically has continued that winning form on winning the Australian Open to start 2026.
+Alcaraz won the French Open and US Open in 2025, winning eight ATP titles in total, while Sinner won six titles, including the Australian Open and Wimbledon titles.
+Alcaraz, albeit outside of this remit, has technically continued that winning form by winning the Australian Open to start 2026.

 Sabalenka, Anisimova and Fonseca also nominated